securevale/swift-confidential/README.md

 ```

 > **Warning**
 > The algorithm from the above configuration serves as example only, **do not use this particular algorithm in your production code**.
+Instead, compose your own algorithm from the available [obfuscation techniques](#obfuscation-techniques) and **don't share your algorithm with anyone**.
 </details>

 ### Obfuscation techniques